AscensionEngineering/ascensionengineering.github.io/_posts/2015-05-11-getting-started.markdown

 //text and values on the screen by using print statements void loop() {
-    lcd.setCursor(0, 0); //resets the cursor to the top left of the screen lcd.print("Hello World!"); //prints the word "Apollo!" to the screen }
+    lcd.setCursor(0, 0); //resets the cursor to the top left of the screen lcd.print("Hello World!"); //prints "Hello World!" to the screen }
 ```